mdyousufreja/vba_challenge_reja/README.md

 **Before You Begin**

-1. Created a new repository for this project called VBA-challenge.
+1. Created a new repository for this project called **VBA-challenge**.

-2. Inside the new repository that you just created, add any VBA files that you use for this assignment.
-These will be the main scripts to run for each analysis.
+2. Inside the new repository that I just created, added the solution VBA file and Xlms files that I used for this assignment.

 **Files**

-Download the following files to help you get started:
+Downloaded the following files to get started:

 Module 2 Challenge [files](https://courses.bootcampspot.com/courses/3819/assignments/56657?module_item_id=999387)

 **Instructions**

-Create a script that loops through all the stocks for one year and outputs the following information:
+Created a script that loops through all the stocks for one year and outputs the following information:

 - The ticker symbol